 Plus a strong salary – A robust, consistent income is a good signal of your ability to make on-time loan payments, especially when you have significant debt to repay.
 For most refinancing applications, you’ll need to submit a copy of last year’s tax returns and a recent pay stub.
 If you are self-employed or have other sources of income, you may need to provide additional documents.

 You also have a significant amount of debt – The higher your outstanding student loan balance, the more you could benefit from refinancing.
 Potentially lowering your interest rate by several points can result in substantial savings in interest payments when you owe more than $40,000.
-For example, a borrower with a $100,000 balance could save more than $32,000* in interest over the life of the loan simply by refinancing from a ten-year to five-year term.
+For example, a borrower with a $147,000 loan balance for a 10-year term could save more than $33,000* in interest over the life of the loan simply by refinancing.

 With high interest rates on your student loans – Many professionals who completed graduate school in the last decade took out student loans at rates above six percent.
 If this is true for you, you have something to gain by potentially lowering your interest rate.
 And with the Federal Reserve’s recent decision to raise interest rates for the second time since 2016, time is of the essence.